SalomonPicos/Chat/README.md

 # Chat
-This addon gives players Team Chat and Island Chat for any BentoBox gamemode.
+This addon gives players Island Chat for any BentoBox gamemode (internamente continua a usare il team dell'isola).

 ## Island chat

-When enabled, chat is limited to just players on the island, including visitors.
-Admins or mods can listen into island chats using a spy command.

-## Team chat

-When enabled, chats will go only to team members.
-Team players can toggle whether their chat will go onto the team chat channel or not.
-Admins can listen into all team chats using a spy command.
+Quando attiva, la chat va solo ai membri del team dell'isola.
+I giocatori possono attivare/disattivare il canale island chat, gli admin possono spiare tutte le island chat.

 ## Commands
 ### Player commands

-* `chat` - toggles island chat on and off
-* `teamchat` - toggles whether player's chat goes to the team channel or not
+* `chat` - toggles whether player's chat goes to the island channel or not

 ### Admin commands

-* `chatspy` - toggles island chat on and off
-* `teamchatspy` - toggles whether player's chat goes to the team channel or not
+* `chatspy` - toggles whether player's chat goes to the island channel or not

 The config also has settings to log all chats if required.